ACES: A Scholarship Program for Atmospheric and Computer Science Exploratory Scholars

 Student Selection Process

 The application process is designed to recruit top graduating high school seniors and to select college scholars from among students who have chosen to transfer to UNC Asheville.
-Complete applications from graduating high school and transfer students must be received by March 15.
+Complete applications from graduating high school and transfer students must be received by February 15 for full consideration.
 Applications will be considered only for students accepted at the university who have completed the FAFSA form and are U.S. citizens, permanent residents, nationals, or refugees.
 The ACES Scholarship Selection Committee will review and rank the applications based on the review criteria listed below.
 Scholarships will be awarded to the highest-ranked applicants with demonstrated financial need, as determined by the Office of Financial Aid.

 The number of scholarships awarded will correspond with the number of ACES scholars designated for each group of peers called a Lateral Learning Community (LLC), allowing for the replacement of previous ACES scholars who no longer meet the criteria to maintain scholarship funding.
 Scholarship amounts will be based on each student's individual financial need and the total number of scholarship dollars available to the LLC.